 Choosing to grow boxwood in your home landscape allows one to create a matching order, formal hedge or a balance to an entryway.
-The shrub can also be planted as a foundation plantings or focal points.
+Planting boxwood shrubs can also be used as foundational plants or focal points.

-Boxwood shrubs have specific needs for them to grow.
+Boxwood bushes have specific needs for them to grow.
 For optimum growth, full or part sun location is needed.
 It also requires well-drained soil and adaptable.

 The year round climate should also be considered.
 During the hot temperatures during summer, boxwood plants will appreciate afternoon shade and regular watering.